 The popular movie RAGTIME, (the last film with James Cagney) features the life of Stanford White.

-NEW YORK (January 2014) – Capitale, the former Bowery Savings Bank and iconic New York City landmark has completed a $1 million renovation, including the restoration of its illustrious neoclassical architecture, the addition of a state-of-the-art-sound and lighting system, and updated upholstery and décor.
+NEW YORK (January 2014) – Capitale, the former Bowery Savings Bank and iconic New York City landmark has completed a $1 million restoration of its illustrious neoclassical architecture, upgraded its a state-of-the-art-sound and lighting system, and updated upholstery and décor.
 Recently honored by BizBash with the coveted “Best Ballroom East Coast” award, Capitale was designed by renowned architect Stanford White in 1895 and features colossal Corinthian columns, Venetian glass, mosaic marble floors, and 65-foot vaulted ceilings, which have been carefully restored in accordance with New York City Landmarks Preservation Commission guidelines.

 The iconic venue’s 40,000 square foot space is not only impressive in size, but also in structure and design.
 Supported by Roman classic architecture, Capitale’s ornate coved ceiling and jewel toned stained-glass skylight have been restored to their original Beaux Arts splendor, creating a one-of-a-kind backdrop for star-studded events, glamorous weddings, and the city’s most elite fundraisers.